Updated: Jan 19

 As a designer in an agency, all my working time was concentrated on creating, directing more junior designers and with the odd client presentation thrown in for good measure.

-I found myself feeling that I should be creating 100% of the time.
+I found myself feeling that I should be creating 100 PERCENT of the time.
 This isn't the case.
 There is a lot more that goes on behind the scenes of my own business.
 I am still figuring this all out, however I find my days are mainly structured like this (no doubt it will also develop and change over time).
+I'm working on batching jobs together, so spending:

 1-2 hours for emails & paperwork (sending off invoices, sending work to clients, chasing feedback, answering enquiries).